Facts About Kenya You Should Know Before You Go On Safari

 Let's get some facts about Kenya!

 Kenya is a country in Africa that has beautiful scenery and vast mountains.
 It shows a diversity of coastal waters, rivers, lakes, sandbanks, waterfalls and deserts.
 This land is known to have plants that are too numerous to mention and wild animals such as cheetahs, snakes, lions, hippopotamus, hyenas, rhinoceros and leopards.
-There are plenty of hotels and lodges to choose from Kenya hotels and lodges

 There are over 65 wildlife preserves and national parks - you will see them on your safari in Kenya.
 Every zone's wildlife is distinct.
 If you map out twenty hectares of rainforest, you will find that this section will contain more bird species than all of Europe.